Refund Recommendations

 Tax Filing Seasonality & Timing

-We strategically launched Refund Recommendation during the pre-tax filing season and integrated it with Credit Karma's Refund Estimator feature to better serve our members.
+We would strategically launch Refund Recommendation during the pre-tax filing season and integrated it with Credit Karma's Refund Estimator feature to better serve our members.

 50-30-20 rule

-The proposed solution was to strongly recommend Credit Karma members to follow the 50-30-20 rule, a budgeting method that suggests allocating 50% of income towards needs, 30% towards wants, and the remaining 20% towards savings or paying off debt.
+Product's proposed solution was to strongly recommend Credit Karma member to follow the 50-30-20 rule, a budgeting method that suggests allocating 50% of income towards needs, 30% towards wants, and the remaining 20% towards savings or paying off debt.

 This recommendation would educate members on what educate members on what qualified as needs, wants, and savings/debt.
 Encouraging members to commit to this budgeting method.